kerberos-io/nvidia-gpu-kubernetes/README.md

 Machine learning using the NVIDIA GPU operator with Kerberos Vault on Kubernetes.
 Integrate and scale your Machine learning using Kerberos Vault and  a GPU node-based Kubernetes Cluster.

-In this example we will show you how you can use [Kerberos Enterprise Agents](https://doc.kerberos.io/enterprise/first-things-first/) and [Kerberos Vault](https://doc.kerberos.io/vault/first-things-first/) to scale your machine learning and video surveillance or analytics landscape.
+In this example we will show you how you can use [Kerberos Agents](https://doc.kerberos.io/enterprise/first-things-first/) and [Kerberos Vault](https://doc.kerberos.io/vault/first-things-first/) to scale your machine learning and video surveillance or analytics landscape.
 By decoupling your cameras and GPU's using the Kubernetes platform and Kerberos Enterprise you bring real scale into the picture.

 ![NVIDIA operator Kerberos Vault](https://user-images.githubusercontent.com/1546779/132137679-33fc02df-085f-47cf-8587-301bd3448e63.png)